 p.
 58 Total energy (T) is defined as the sum of direct energy (E, see Chapter 3) and embodied

 energy (B).DEFINE EMBODIED ENERGY

+xx again energy flow is defined as a green line here but you do not use it, confuisng me considerably

 59 bottom: waste heat is ignored when accounting for total energy ?????
 It is in equations